 There are typically five roles on a CS:GO team: entry fragger, support, in game leader, lurker, and AWPer.
 These roles help players focus on specific aspect of the game in order to help their team win in the most efficient way possible.
 The roles are not set in stone and players will often switch between them based on the unique situations presented.

 Here is a brief breakdown of each role and how to excel in these positions.
+And one way to help excel is to have the best equipment, so check out our best gaming setup page.

 The entry fragger in CS:GO is the first person into each bombsite or objective when attacking.
 Their role is to initiate a push onto a site by either getting an entry kill or at least providing enough support for the rest of the team to make a play.
 The entry fragger will clear spots where enemies usually sit and will call out information on enemy positions.